Elias Lindholm: Carolina Hurricanes (2013–2018)

+Calgary Flames (2018–2024)

 On 23 June 2018, Lindholm was traded to the Calgary Flames along with teammate Noah Hanifin in exchange for Dougie Hamilton, Micheal Ferland, and prospect Adam Fox.
 He signed a six-year contract with the Flames on 16 July.
-In his first season with his new team, Lindholm mostly played top-line minutes with Johnny Gaudreau and Sean Monahan; all three scored career highs in points, with Lindholm scoring 27 goals and a total of 78 points.
+In the 2018–19 season, his first in Calgary, Lindholm mostly played top-line minutes with Johnny Gaudreau and Sean Monahan; all three scored career highs in points, with Lindholm scoring 27 goals and a total of 78 points.
 In the following season he set another new high in goals (29) despite the season being prematurely concluded due to the onset of the COVID-19 pandemic.
 He was by this point establishing himself as one of the Flames' most important forwards.
 When the 2020 Stanley Cup playoffs were belatedly held in a bubble in the summer, the Flames defeated the Winnipeg Jets in the qualifying round before falling to the Dallas Stars in the first round.
-Lindholm managed 2 goals and 4 assists in 10 playoff games.
+Lindholm managed two goals and four assists in 10 playoff games.

 In light of the pandemic, the 2020–21 season was held with a revised format, with all Canadian teams playing in the temporary North Division.
 The Flames had a tumultuous year, in the course of which coach Geoff Ward was replaced midway through the season by Darryl Sutter.
-Sutter made significant changes to the team's approach, and returned Lindholm to the centre position after two seasons primarily playing on the wing, now paired on a top line with wingers Gaudreau and Matthew Tkachuk that proved an immediate success.
+Sutter made significant changes to the team's approach, and returned Lindholm to the centre position after two seasons primarily playing on the right wing, now paired on a top line with wingers Gaudreau and Matthew Tkachuk that proved an immediate success.
 He scored 19 goals and 28 assists in only 56 games.
 The Flames did not qualify for the 2021 Stanley Cup playoffs.